gamemanual0/gm0/source/docs/useful-resources.rst

+.. raw:: html

+    <style> .highlight {color:red} </style>

-.. include:: <isonum.txt>
+.. role:: highlight

 Useful Resources
 ================

 Here is a page dedicated to useful resources around the interwebs.
+Enjoy!

-Enjoy! **The links with an asterisk are resources that are especially pertinent or helpful.
-For further reading, we highly suggest you check out those links.**
+.. note:: The links with an asterisk (:highlight:`*`) are resources that are especially pertinent or helpful.
+For further reading, we highly suggest you check out those links.

 General Resources
 -----------------

 `FTC Blog <https://firsttechchallenge.blogspot.com/>`_ --- The official FTC blog; important updates are typically posted here.

-`FTC Discord <https://discord.com/invite/first-tech-challenge>`_ --- The **unofficial** FTC Discord server is a discussion-based community server that has teams ranging from first-year rookies to Winning Alliance Captains at the World Championships.
+`FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC Discord server is a discussion-based community server that has teams ranging from first-year rookies to Winning Alliance Captains at the World Championships.
 It also has a channel for direct access to vendors.

 `FTC Forum - FIRST <https://ftcforum.firstinspires.org/>`_ --- The official forum for FTC.
 Importantly, the FTC game Q&A system is here, where clarifying questions about game rules from teams are asked and answered.